- Code LAWS2250

 Upon successful completion, students will have the knowledge and skills to:

-- Provide you with an overview of the processes by which international law is formed and the most important bodies and institutions involved in the international legal system;
+- Examine the processes by which international law is formed, including the relationship between the major bodies and institutions involved in the international legal system.

-- Show the relevance of international law to current political and social developments at the international and national levels;
+- Relate international law to current political and social developments at the international and national levels, incorporating a diverse range of perspectives.

 This course offers a significant foundational framework for the study of: Advanced International Law, International Criminal Law, Law of the Sea, International Dispute Resolution, International Environmental Law, International Human Rights Law, International Trade Law, and any other specialised international law unit, and provides the substantial grounding needed for participation in the Jessup Moot LAWS3010.